NEW FOR 2023

 Suitable from ages 6 and upwards, this makes for an unforgettable experience.

 Enter into a whole new world as you enter Robin Hill’s Falconry Experience Centre!

 Home to a variety of bird species, Robin Hill is proud to present to you daily falconry displays hosted by Charlie and his exceptional team of falconers.

-These exciting displays include guest interaction with the birds, with owls and Harris hawks flying right over audiences’ heads!
+These exciting displays include guest interaction with the birds, owls and hawks flying right over audiences’ heads!
 Take your seats at the outdoor arena and enjoy an exhilarating display as the knowledgeable team provide a wealth of insight into the birds and their habits.

 Between displays, Charlie and his team are on-hand to provide meet and greet opportunities.
 If you want to learn more about the majestic birds of prey, stop by and have a chat!

 Daily: 11:30am & 2:45pm, with additional displays at 1.15pm during weekends and school holidays.

 Our daily displays are included free with all standard park admission tickets and take place at the Falconry Display Area.

 More displays may take place during peak periods.
 Please check event-specific information for more details.

 Visitor Access Advice